TUMFTM/embes/docs/source/problem_formulation.rst

 Problem formulation
 ===================

 Basically, the energy strategy works by solving an Optimal Control Problem.
-Its objective function is the lethargy, i .e., the time the vehicle takes to complete the race,
+Its objective function is the lethargy, i.e., the time the vehicle takes to complete the race,

     .. math::
         J(x(s)) = \int_{0}^{s_\mathrm{f}}{\frac{1}{v(s)}\mathrm{d}s},